midnightrun/notes-achieving-devops/NOTES.md

 If you are not ashamed of your MVP, it is not a MVP. #provokingthought

-Take a value stream analysis to make waste visible. #suggestion
+Take a value stream analysis to make waste visible.
+Try to determinate your lead and cycle time. #suggestion

 Lead time and cycle time.
 Two metrics to maybe look after. #suggestion